2006 United States Senate election in Missouri: Embryonic stem cell research

 Since joining the Senate in 2002, Talent had supported federal legislation that would ban stem cell research.
 This included co-sponsoring a bill (S.658) sponsored by Senator Sam Brownback which would ban all forms of human cloning, including the cloning and destruction of human embryos.

 On February 10, 2006, Talent withdrew his support for the bill, citing the need to balance research and protection against human cloning.
 This move followed criticism by Talent's Democratic opponent in the 2006 election, Claire McCaskill, as well as pressure from Missouri business interests that oppose restrictions on stem cell research.
 Though this reversal was widely criticized as being due to politics, Talent told the Associated Press, "The technology is changing all the time and so I'm always considering whether there is a better way to strike the balance.".
 Talent suggests that moral concerns might be put to rest through a possible future scientific breakthrough - replicating embryonic stem cells without the use of cloned embryos.

 Proposed Constitutional Amendment 2 would amend the state constitution and allow, in line with federal law, stem cell research and treatment.
 On May 1, 2006, Talent announced his opposition to the proposed ballot-initiative.
 Stem cell research and treatment is working up to be a divisive issue for many Republicans and is taking a particular prominence in Missouri.
 In the senate, he subsequently voted against expanding federal funds for embryonic stem cell research in July 2006.

-Minimum wage

-Proposition B would raise the minimum wage in the state to $6.50 per hour, or to the level of the federal minimum wage if that is higher, with subsequent adjustments for inflation.
-This is another issue where Talent was opposed to majority opinion in Missouri, which Democrats hoped would hurt him at the polls.
+Michael J. Fox commercial

+Actor Michael J. Fox, who has Parkinson's disease, appeared in a television campaign commercial for Claire McCaskill in late October, stated that Talent wanted to criminalize embryonic stem cell research.
+The commercial, which was one of many Fox had appeared in for politicians of both major political parties supportive of such research, made national headlines.

+Rush Limbaugh, conservative radio talk show host, commented on the TV commercial, saying that Fox was "really shameless" and that he was "either off his medication or acting."
+Limbaugh speculated that Fox may have intentionally not taken his medication to exaggerate the effects of his illness, saying "He's moving all around and shaking, and it's purely an act."
+Limbaugh followed up on October 25, 2006, saying, "When you wade into political life you have every right to say what you want, but you cannot in turn argue that no one has the right to take you on."

+Elaine Richman, a neuroscientist, stated, "Anyone who knows the disease well would regard his movement as classic severe Parkinson's disease.
+Any other interpretation is misinformed."
+On October 26, Fox responded to Limbaugh's claims, saying in an interview with Katie Couric, "The irony of it is that I was too medicated."
+He added that his condition during their interview reflected "a dearth of medication — not by design.
+I just take it, and it kicks in when it kicks in."
+He further laughed, "That's funny — the notion that you could calculate it for effect."